p-giovanni/Statistics/README.md

 ```
 ## Notebooks

-- [CoronaVirus](notebook/CoronaVirus.ipynb): produces the spread model chart and various other charts for Italian and Lombardy virus spread;
+- [CoronaVirus](notebook/CoronaVirus.ipynb): produces the model chart and various other charts about the Italian and Lombardy COVID-19 virus spread;
 - [CoronaVirus-SecondaryCharts](notebook/CoronaVirus-SecondaryCharts.ipynb): comparative charts on various datasets;
-- [GetDataFromGitHub](notebook/GetDataFromGitHub.ipynb): get the data for the Italian provices from GitHum.
+- [DataDownloader](notebook/DataDownloader.ipynb): get the data for the Italian provices from GitHum and other sources.
 No charts since now;

 ## Disclaimer
 I do know very well Pandas, Matplotlib and I had a fairly good education in statistics but, as all the programmers, I do bugs.